Spanish police raid ruling party HQ in graft probe

-MADRID Spanish police searched the headquarters of the ruling People's Party (PP) for 14 hours on Thursday and Friday as part of a corruption investigation that earlier this year threatened to destabilize the government of Prime Minister Mariano Rajoy.
+MADRID Dec 20 Spanish police searched the headquarters of the ruling People's Party (PP) for 14 hours as part of a corruption investigation that earlier this year threatened to destabilize the government of Prime Minister Mariano Rajoy.

-Speaking at a press conference in Brussels, Rajoy said he had given instructions to the party to collaborate fully with the investigation.

-"I have absolute respect for any decision made by the courts.
-We're waiting for their decision, though we're not worried," Rajoy said.

-Ruz is looking into a slush fund that former PP treasurer Luis Barcenas says he ran to channel millions of euros of cash donations from construction magnates into the pockets of party leaders.
+Ruz is looking into an alleged slush fund operated by former PP treasurer Luis Barcenas, who has testified to channelling millions of euros of cash donations from construction magnates into the pockets of party leaders.

 Rajoy and other PP leaders have denied wrongdoing and have not become direct targets of Ruz's investigation.